 A good man was good, Aristotle argued, because he had been taught the value of living a good, virtuous life.
 If an individual could not actually “learn”, but only “remember” essential truths from a past life in which they were “good”, then that person could not be considered “good” themselves.
 The virtue a human exhibited in life was the result of that person deciding to behave a certain way and practicing virtuous habits for their own sake, not for reputation or praise from others.
 Aristotle writes:

 Honor seems to depend on those who confer it rather than on him who receives it, whereas our guess is that the good is a man's own possession which cannot easily be taken away from him.
-(Nichomachean Ethics I.1095b.25)
+(Nicomachean Ethics I.1095b.25)

 Aristotle advocated moderation in all things in order to attain this “good” in life which, ultimately, was a happiness no person or set of circumstances could take or diminish.
-Aristotle maintained that “a man becomes just by performing just acts and self-controlled by performing acts of self-control” (Nichomachean Ethics I.1105b.10).
+Aristotle maintained that “a man becomes just by performing just acts and self-controlled by performing acts of self-control” (Nicomachean Ethics I.1105b.10).
 This self-control was exemplified by his concept of the Golden Mean.
 Aristotle writes:

 In regard to pleasures and pains…the mean is self-control and the excess is self-indulgence.
 In taking and giving money, the mean is generosity, the excess and deficiency are extravagance and stinginess.
 In these vices excess and deficiency work in opposite ways: an extravagant man exceeds in spending and is deficient in taking, while a stingy man exceeds in taking and is deficient in spending.
-(Nichomachean Ethics I.1107b.5-10)
+(Nicomachean Ethics I.1107b.5-10)

 The Golden Mean provides a control which acts to correct one's behavior.
 If one knows that one is prone to the excess of extravagance, one should revert to the extreme opposite of stinginess.
 Since one's natural inclination will be to spend freely, making a conscious attempt to spend nothing will result in one drifting to the moderate ground between the extremes.